Blasto (arcade game)

-Blasto is a game released by Gremlin in 1978.
+Blasto is a 1978 action video game developed and published by Gremlin Industries for arcades.
 The player controls a spaceship and must maneuver it through a mine field.
 The player tries to beat the clock to destroy all the mines.

-Bert Ankrom set the arcade world record on September 8th, 2002 with a verified score of 8,730 points.
+Bert Ankrom set the arcade world record on September 8, 2002, with a verified score of 8,730 points.

-A port for the TI-99/4A home computer was later released by Milton Bradley in the first quarter of 1981.
+A port for the TI-99/4A home computer was later released by Milton Bradley in early 1981.